dillonthecoder/basic-stock-price-prediction/README.md

 This is my first attempt at making a stock price prediction tool using machine learning.

 Is it accurate with it’s predictions?
-Not even close actually, but it does work and I learned a lot so I consider this a successful project.
+Not even close, but it does work and I learned a lot so I consider this a successful project.
 Over time I’ll be revising and updating this project so that it continually improves and grows more accurate over time.

 The next step is to find a way to include public sentiment of a given stock into the equation, which (in theory) should make it much more accurate.